Swan Song Festival Chant du Cygne 2021

 How do we grieve during a pandemic?

-People cannot come together in person to support one another and be comforted by affectionate touch.
+we cannot always come together in person to support one another and be comforted by affectionate touch.

-They cannot gather with family and friends to share food, rituals and condolences.
+We have at times not been able to gather at all with family and friends to share food, rituals and condolences.

 Rituals have two essential aspects that help us in our grieving process - intention and action, or heart and hand.